pkic/pqccm/_index.md

 [AppViewX](https://www.appviewx.com) - AVX ONE PKIaaS is a cloud-based PKI offering that supports the creation of CAs & issuance of X.509 certificates using post-quantum cryptographic algorithms, with current support for ML-DSA and SLH-DSA, along with the capability to issue hybrid certificates that combine classical and quantum-safe algorithms.
 Support for additional algorithms such as ML-KEM and composite signatures is currently under evaluation.

 ## AWS
-AWS have support for [ML-DSA signatures](https://docs.aws.amazon.com/kms/latest/developerguide/mldsa.html).
+AWS KMS have support for [ML-DSA signatures](https://docs.aws.amazon.com/kms/latest/developerguide/mldsa.html).

 ## Botan
 [Botan](https://github.com/randombit/botan) is a C++ cryptography library released under the permissive Simplified BSD license.
 It offers the tools necessary to implement a range of systems, such as TLS protocol, X.509 certificates, AEAD ciphers, PKCS#11 and TPM hardware support, password hashing, and post quantum crypto schemes.